 Forest School sessions continued successfully throughout the year alongside focussed intervention support groups for targeted PPG pupils who needed additional support for their well being.
-This needs to continue again in 2023-4.

 ELSA sessions continue to run with an ever increasing case load.
 A second TA was trained as an ELSA to support this.
 Without this excellent facility, many children would be struggling with their well being and this in turn would have a negative impact on their learning in class and general school attendance.